Organisation and cooperating partners

 Societal Advisory Board

-Its Chairperson is university lecturer Dr. Herta Neiß, secretary of the Camp Community Auschwitz.
-She is supported by Deputy Chairperson Albert Dlabaja from the Concentration Camp Association, Federal Alliance of Austrian Resistance Fighters and Victims of Fascism.
+Its Chairperson was university lecturer Dr. Herta Neiß, secretary of the Camp Community Auschwitz.
+She was supported by Deputy Chairperson Albert Dlabaja from the Concentration Camp Association, Federal Alliance of Austrian Resistance Fighters and Victims of Fascism.
 Until his death on 12 March 2016, Prof. Rudolf Sarközi, Head of the Cultural Association of Austrian Roma, also lent his support to Dr. Neiß in the position of Deputy Chairperson.
 Honorary chairpersonship was held by Auschwitz survivor Norbert Lopper until his death in April 2015.

 State Museum Auschwitz-Birkenau

-Federal Ministry for Europe, Integration and Foreign Affairs
+Federal Ministry for European and International Affairs

 Federal Ministry of Defense and Sport